Forbesganj: Rail

-A new railway line of 17.60 km connecting LAXMIPUR- FORBESGANJ to strengthen NORTH EAST connectivity is proposed and undergoing FINAL LOCATION SURVEY at present.
+A new railway line of 17.60 km connecting Laxmipur–Forbesganj to strengthen northeast connectivity is proposed and undergoing final location survey at present.

 Air

 Forbesganj Airport was a functional military airport between 1934 and 1942 (active during World War II) and again during the 1962 war with China.
 On 10 June 1973 a Royal Nepal Airlines DHC-6 Twin Otter Plane was hijacked en route to Kathmandu from Biratnagar.
 This airport has now fallen into disrepair and is not operational.

 The nearest active airport to this place is Biratnagar (Nepal).
 Closest domestic airports are Darbhanga Airport in Darbhanga, Bihar and Bagdogra Airport in Siliguri, West Bengal, both about 160 km away.
 Jay Prakash Narayan International Airport in the Bihar state's capital city Patna is approximately 300 km. away.
 From Bagdogra Airport it takes 3–4 hours to reach the city by road.

 Education

 There are several CBSE and State Board schools in this city.

-Some Senior Secondary schools are Mithila Public School (established in 1989), S.R.S Vidya Mandir, Modern/Premier Academy, Pi World school, Shishu Bharti, Delhi Public School Forbesganj, DAV Public School, Central Public School, Dev Gurukul Primary School and Sisu Mandir, Genius Academy etc.
+Some Senior Secondary schools are Mithila Public School (established in 1989), S.R.S Vidya Mandir, Modern/Premier Academy, Pi World school, Shishu Bharti, Delhi Public School Forbesganj, DAV Public School, Central Public School, Dev Gurukul Primary School and Sisu Mandir, Genius Academy, Sankalp vidyapeeth etc.

 All Colleges of this city are under Purnia University.

 There is also Engineering colleges present in the city named Moti Babu Institute of Technology and a government engineering college Phanishwar Nath Renu Engineering College under Department of Science and Technology, Bihar at Simraha.